 Andorra signed a Monetary Agreement with the European Union on 30 June 2011.
 As a result, Andorra can use the euro as its official currency and issue its own euro coins.
 All the coins feature the 12 stars of the European flag.

 The €1 coin features Casa de la Vall, the former seat of parliament and a building of cultural and historical interest.

 Belgium's euro coins were designed by Jan Alfons Keustermans, Director of the Municipal Academy of Fine Arts of Turnhout.
-There are two series of coins in circulation.
-Both are valid.
+There are three series of coins in circulation.
+All are valid.

 The first series depicts King Albert II in the inner part of the coin, while the royal monogram - a capital "A" underneath a crown - among 12 stars, symbolising Europe, as well as the year of issuance appear in the outer part.

 In 2008, Belgium slightly modified the design in order to comply with the European Commission's guidelines.
 The coins of the second series also show King Albert II, but the royal monogram and the year of issuance now appear in the inner part of the coin, as do the mint marks and the country code for Belgium, "BE".

 In 2014, Belgium introduced the third series of euro coins, which show King Philippe, his royal monogram "FP" and the country code for Belgium, "BE".
 The mint marks appear on either side of the year of issuance.

 Over 1,200 designs were considered for the national side of the French coins.
 A panel chaired by the Minister for Economic Affairs and Finance chose three designs, each for certain specific denominations.